aajanki/yle-dl/README.md

 #### Problem: Subtitles are missing on live stream

 This is a known problem.
-Currently there are no fixes.
+Currently, there are no fixes.

 #### Problem: I get warnings about unsupported subtitles and dropping subtitles

-Downloading produces a bunch of warnings such as "Can't support the subtitle" and "Dropping 114 duplicated subtitle events".

-These warning messages are harmless and can be ignored.
+Downloading always produces certain warnings messages that are harmless and can be ignored.
 Subtitles should get downloaded correctly in most cases despite the warnings.

-The only exceptions are live streams.
+At least messages similar to the following are safe to ignore:
+- mime type is not rfc8216 compliant
+- Can't support the subtitle(uri: ...)
+- Dropping 114 duplicated subtitle events
+- Unsupported codec with id 98313 for input stream 5

 #### Problem: I installed yle-dl but get an error message "command not found" when I try to run it